Renting a property

 A tenant reference check will usually include a credit check and the below point regarding a potential tenants’ right to rent in the UK.

-Good letting agents will usually have a stringent referencing process in place and will check a tenant’s affordability, and collect references from previous landlords or an employer.
+Good letting agents will usually have a stringent referencing process in place and will check a tenant’s affordability, and collect references from previous landlords and an employer.

 10. Carry out a Right to Rent check

-For all rental properties in England, a landlord must check that a tenant is legally permitted to live in the UK and rent a property in England – this is often included in the referencing process.
+For all rental properties in England, a landlord must check that a tenant is legally permitted to live in the UK and rent a property in England.

 Before the start of a tenancy, a landlord or their agent must check that all tenants aged over 18 have the Right to Rent in England.